crodrigoquero/C4Imaging/README.md

 8. __Every WorkFlow node can be installed independently__: Every WorkFlow node must have its own and idependent installer.
 This policy allows any user to be able to install locally any WorkFlow Node.
 The insllation proceess must be __extremely simple__.

 ## Some Deployment Configurations
-[*CAUTION: I need to elaborate this section a little bit more*]

 The system components can be deployed __partially or totally__ in different ways to fulfill different users and business scenarios needs.
 Please have a loock at [this issue](/../../issues/7).

-## Possible project evolution
+## Final Goals

+1. The final system must be able to futfill all the possible configurations (see "Some Deployment Configurations" section for more details), and be effcient in all of the possible use cases and scenarios.
+2. A series o general purpose and always-useful WorkFlow Nodes will be constructed (on the main brnach of the project), for demonstration purpouses and to enrich the system.
+The list of those must grow over time.
+The most of them will futfill different general pupopurpose needs in the daily basis on any company, in a way that the project will gain value over time.

+## Next Steps

 Perhaps in the medium term this will not continue to be the case, that is, in the future it is possible that there will be __a single API for all WorkFlows__.
-How is this possible? well, obviously the WorkFlow nodes will still exist, but an abstraction will be carried out such that a WorkFlow will be a data structure (probably using the __json__ format).
+How is this possible? well, obviously the WorkFlow nodes will still exist, but a new abstraction layer will be added in a way that a WorkFlow will become a data structure (probably using the __json__ format).
 Thus, a single main API can handle multiple WorkFlows.

 That circunstance leads us to the possibility that will be the user who'll define the contents of these structures through the aforementioned API, which is the same as saying that the users can define their own WorkFlows without the need for intervention from the software development team...
 Great.